And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.

 He held a press conference after all this politico stuff.

-Reporter said, to what extent do you believe your West Point account is relevant to the public assessment of you as a presidential candidate?
+Reporters said, to what extent do you believe your West Point account is relevant to the public assessment of you as a presidential candidate?

-What it shows, and these kinds of things show is that there is a desperation on behalf of some to try to find a way to tarnish me because they have been looking through everything.
+What it shows, and these kinds of things show, is that there is a desperation on behalf of some to try to find a way to tarnish me because they have been looking through everything.

-They have been talking to everybody.
+They have been talking to everybody I've ever known, everybody I've ever seen.

-I've ever known everybody saying, There's got to be a scandal.
+There's got to be a scandal.

 There's got to be something.